buananetpbun/unlock-mikrotik-wireless-frequency-mode/README.md

-# unlock-mikrotik-wireless-frequency-mode
+# Unlock Mikrotik Wireless Frequency Mode
-Unlock Mirotik Wireless Frequency Mode
+Unlock Mikrotik Wireless Frequency Mode

 Some Mikrotik distributors in each country usually follow certain requirements to set standard rules such as "wireless frequency mode", "country", "antenna gain", "dfs mode", and this standard seems to also apply in several countries.